voxpupuli/puppet-hiera/REFERENCE.md

 Data type: `Any`

 The file extension for the eyaml backend.
-Default: undef, backend defaults to '.eyaml'

 Default value: `undef`